 A medical screening process over the phone usually takes 5–10 minutes.
 If you have, or have had, other conditions as well as cancer, you may be asked similar questions about these.

-You should be aware that if you don’t tell the company information you could reasonably be expected to know when you buy a policy, any claim you make could be refused.
+If you don’t tell the company the information you are reasonably expected to know when you buy a policy, any claim you make could be refused.

 Different companies assess the results of the medical screening process in different ways.
 They will probably also differ in how much cover they’ll offer you.
-For this reason, it can be worth comparing offers from different travel insurance companies or getting advice from an insurance broker.
-Brokers don’t supply insurance themselves, but they can search for it on your behalf.
+So it can be worth comparing offers from different insurance companies or getting advice from an insurance broker.
+Brokers don’t supply insurance themselves, but they can do the search for you.

-Some insurance companies and brokers specialise in providing insurance for people with medical problems.
-Their prices vary.
-Some may be very expensive and cost thousands of pounds, but others are much cheaper.
+Some insurance companies and brokers specialise in providing insurance for people with medical conditions.

 ‘Fit for travel’ letter from your doctor

 Some companies will ask for a letter from your doctor that says you’re well enough to travel.
-Some GPs will charge you if the travel insurance company contacts them to ask for a letter.
-So it’s often best if you ask your doctor for the letter yourself.
+GPs can charge you for thisletter.
+They may be more likely to charge if the travel insurance company contacts them to ask for a letter, so it’s often best to ask your GP yourself.
 It may save time if you get the letter before contacting insurance companies.